by Dorothy Paugh

 Each year in the US, firearms are used in nearly 20,000 suicides, just over half of all suicides.
 By comparison, roughly 11,000 Americans are murdered with guns annually.
 States with the highest rates of gun ownership have almost four times the rate of suicide by gun compared to states with the lowest rates of gun ownership with no corresponding increase in the use of other lethal methods in the low gun ownership states.

-Black urban communities see the scourge of gun violence every day and bear the brunt of gun homicides--roughly 8,000 each year.
+Black urban communities see the scourge of gun violence every day and bear the brunt of gun homicides--over 6,000 each year.
 Young black males are most often shooting each other.
 White males with guns in their homes need to be most afraid of themselves and for their own family members.
 A white male is five times more likely to be shot by his own hand than he is to be shot by someone else.
 A recent study found that 89% of black males who die by gun are homicide victims while 89% of white males who die by gun are suicides.
 Interestingly, another study reports that both black and Hispanic households are half as likely to contain a gun than are white homes.
 The white suicide rate is three times that of blacks.
 Hispanics and Asians have half the rate of suicide of the general population.
 Only Native Americans and Alaskan Natives have suicide rates that approach that of whites in the US.

-Out of all suicides in the US, four out of five suicides are males and four out of five gun suicides are white males.
-Females attempt suicide three times more often than males, but because they usually use much less lethal means (pills and cutting), many more survive.
+Out of all suicides in the US, four out of five are males and two out of three are white males.
+Females attempt suicide three times more often than males, but they resort to much less lethal means (pills) more often.
 Ninety percent of those who survive an attempt do not go on to die by suicide, but only 15% survive a self-inflicted gunshot.
 Accurate information empowers individuals, communities, nonprofits and governments to focus scarce resources how and where they can do the most good.